How to Keep Your Baby Happy and Healthy in the New Year

 Re-establishing a healthy and restorative sleep pattern is one of the best things you can do for your health.
 Click here to see how I can help!

-If you would like to request an appointment with Dr. Holly Thompson please click on the Contact Tab on our home page or click here to be taken there directly.
+If you would like to request an appointment for acupuncture please click on the Contact Tab on our home page or click here to be taken there directly.

 What is Cupping?
 And why is it good for you?